-For example, if a fighter never pushes himself through rounds of sparring without needing to take a breather, then he will question himself in sparring.
+For example, if a fighter never pushes himself through rounds of sparring without needing a breather, he will question himself in sparring.
 If he questions himself in sparring, he’ll question himself during the actual fight and that’s the *last* place you want a fighter questioning his confidence.

-The other important aspect of sparring is that it’s the only part of training where a fighters gets to practice getting hit.
+The other important aspect of sparring is that it’s the only part of training where a fighter gets to practice getting hit.